New Jersey Roads - I-278

 In the background you can see all the new signs that have replaced the westbound button copy above, but in the foreground is a peculiarity where the NJ 139 error isn't even easily resolvable.
 It could have been a mistake for NJ 439, or it could have been a mistake for US 1-9, making it a double error but not outside the realm of possibility.
 While "LOCAL STREETS" suggests the immediately available surface route NJ 439 was intended here, US 1-9 are just a short distance away along either 439 or 278, and "local streets" may have been intended to include 439.
 How many licks does it take to get to the center of this conundrum?
 The world may never know.

-The Goethals Bridge as seen from the Goethals Bridge, at dawn.
+The Goethals Bridge as seen from the Goethals Bridge, partially at dawn.
 The bridge to the left in the first photo is for the newly reopened rail link to Staten Island - the only freight rail connection from New Jersey to New York City.

 Follow I-278 into NY